 MSP Ranking and Awards

-In 2012, MSP served 33 million passengers and accommodated 425,332 landings and takeoffs making it 16th in North America for the number of travelers served.
+In 2013, MSP served more than 33 million passengers and accommodated 431,328 landings and takeoffs making it 16th in North America for the number of travelers served.

-MSP's 3,400 acres arguably comprise the most valuable economic generator between the St. Croix River and Seattle, supporting more than 150,000 jobs, $10.7 billion in business revenue, $6 billion in personal income, $1.3 billion in local purchases, and $626 million in state and local taxes.
+MSP's 3,400 acres arguably comprise the most valuable economic generator between the St. Croix River and Seattle, supporting more than 76,000 jobs, $10.1 billion in business revenue, $3 billion in personal income, $1.9 billion in local purchases, and $611 million in state and local taxes.
+Click here to watch MSP: Sustaining a First Class Economy, a video detailing the economic impact of MSP.

 The airport and its leadership have received various awards in numerous categories, including safety, fiscal management, labor relations, legal oversight, snow and ice control, concessions, airport design and development, and marketing and communications.